lbracken/docker-example/README.md

                                  +---------+     +---------+
 </pre>

 Dockerfiles to build these images are contained in this repo.
-The images are also available on Docker Hub at https://registry.hub.docker.com/u/lbracken.
+The images are also available to pull from Docker Hub -- https://registry.hub.docker.com/u/lbracken.

 app1 & app2